LanguageMachines/releasereport/reports/jaarrapportage-clariah-2020.md

 LaMachine is the umbrella under which we make available a lot of our software and the shape in which we offer it as a bundle to the larger community both within and outside of CLARIAH.
 It is being used both by various individual researchers and developers, as well as by hosting partners to offer our tools as a service.
-We notice an increasing interesti in LaMachine also from within CLARIAH and other work packages within it, as well as by external organization, such as for example Stiching Open Spraaktechnologie.
+We notice an increasing interest in LaMachine also from within CLARIAH and other work packages within it, as well as by external organization, such as for example Stichting Open Spraaktechnologie.
 LaMachine is used [relatively often](https://applejack.science.ru.nl/lamastats/lamachinestats.html) .

 This task is a support and maintenance task that takes up significantly more time than originally anticipated.
 Moreover, significantly less time was allocated than we originally asked for.
 The VRE project, described in the next section, has